gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Change `ComponentModelBasePlugin.createLanguageSourceSets` to a model rule
     - This means that source sets will not be created eagerly, which means that access to sources {} will need to be in a model block, or via ComponentSpec.sources()
     - In order for this to work, we need to be able to reference other model elements in a DSL model rule

+### Story: Configure component model and source sets exclusively using model DSL

+Remove the `jvm`, `nativeRuntime` and `sources` extensions.

+### Story: Build author configures all language source sets using model DSL

+Add a container that contains all language source sets.
+When a functional source set is added to `sources` container or defined for a component, then all language source sets for that functional source set should be visible:

+    apply plugin: 'jvm-component'
+    apply plugin: 'java-lang'

+    model {
+        sources {
+            custom {
+                java(JavaLanguageSourceSet)
+            }
+        }
+        components {
+            myLib(JvmExecutableSpec)
+        }
+        // needs a better name or DSL
+        allSource {
+            // sources.custom.java should be visible here
+            // components.myLib.sources.java should be visible here
+        }
+    }

+Change the component report to use this new language source set container.

+### Story: Build author configures all components using model DSL

+    apply plugin: 'native-component'
+    apply plugin: 'cunit'

+    model {
+        components {
+            myexe(NativeExecutableSpec)
+        }
+        // needs a better name or DSL
+        allComponents {
+            // components.myexe is visible here
+            // cunit test suite is visible here
+        }
+    }

+Change the component report to use this new component container.

+#### Open issues

+- Add a testSuites container
+- Add a way to navigate from component to test suite
+- Allow a test suite to be added as a top level component

+### Story: Build author configures all binaries using model DSL

+Adds capability for an object to appear in multiple locations in the model.
+Use the model DSL to configure for all components:

+- Binaries with type
+- All binaries

+This code should run between the configuration rules defined by the plugin, and the rules associated with each component.
+This way, a build script can provide a convention that applies to all components, and the exceptions can be associated with the individual components.

+#### Open issues

+- This code should only run when the particular binary needs to be closed.
+- Add the equivalent for source sets.
+- Allow top level binaries to be declared.

+### Story: Build author uses model DSL to configure binaries for a component

+Adds capability to configure a child object after the parent object has been configured.
+Use the model DSL to configure for a particular component:

+- Binary by name
+- Binaries with type
+- All binaries

+This code should run after the rules that defines the binaries for the component and the configuration rules defined by plugin.

+#### Open issues

+- This code should only run when the particular component needs to be closed.
+- Also needs to work for binaries declared for particular roles
+- Add the equivalent for source sets
+- Add the concept of 'convention' that rules can apply.
+The configure rules declared in the model DSL should run after the convention rules have been applied to each binary.

 ### Story: Plugin statically declares roles for the binaries of a component